cherishnicole/LocAte-Website/README.md

 # LocAte-Website
-A website that contains famous or oldest eatery or restaurant in every destination
+A website that contains famous or oldest eatery or restaurant in every destination.
+(This is an ongoing project)